-- 2.4 Notes that consultation and engagement will continue with the Licensing Committee and working group as the trial develops; - 2.5 Notes that a report will be brought back to Traffic & Transportation within 6 months of the trial launch to provide an update on the trial progression and next steps.
+- Noted that consultation will continue with the working group and licensing committee will continue as the project develops. - Noted that a report will be brought back to Traffic & Transportation within 6 months of the trial launch to provide an update on the trial progression and next steps.